New York World: Later years

 When Pulitzer died in 1911, he passed control of the World to his sons Ralph, Joseph and Herbert.
 The World continued to grow under its executive editor Herbert Bayard Swope, who hired writers such as Frank Sullivan and Deems Taylor.
-Among the World's noted journalists were columnists Franklin Pierce Adams (F.P.A.) who wrote "The Conning Tower," Heywood Broun who penned "It Seems To Me" on the editorial page, and hardboiled writer James M. Cain.
+Among the World's noted journalists were columnists Franklin Pierce Adams (F.P.A.), who wrote "The Conning Tower"; Heywood Broun, who penned "It Seems to Me" on the editorial page; and future hardboiled fiction writer James M. Cain.
 C. M. Payne created several comic strips for the newspaper.

-The paper published the first crossword puzzle in December 1913.
-The annual reference book, called The World Almanac, was founded by the newspaper, and its name, World Almanac, is directly descended from the newspaper.
+The paper published the first crossword puzzle on December 21, 1913.
+The feature was billed as a “Word-Cross Puzzle.”

+The annual reference book called The World Almanac was founded by the newspaper, and the name World Almanac is directly descended from the newspaper.

 The paper ran a twenty-one article series that was an exposé on the inner workings of the Ku Klux Klan, starting September 6, 1921.

-In 1931, Pulitzer's heirs went to court to sell the World; a surrogate court judge decided in their favor; Scripps-Howard chain owner Roy W. Howard purchased the paper to eliminate its competition.
+In 1931, Pulitzer's heirs went to court to sell the World.
+A surrogate court judge decided in their favor; Scripps-Howard chain owner Roy W. Howard purchased the paper to eliminate its competition.
 He closed the World and laid off the staff of 3,000 after the final issue was printed on February 27, 1931, then merely replaced the word "Evening" on his afternoon paper, the Evening Telegram, renaming it the New York World-Telegram.